MicrosoftDocs/azure-management-docs/articles/azure-arc/kubernetes/secret-store-extension.md

 kubectl apply -f ./ss.yaml
 ```

-The Secret Store automatically looks for the secrets and begins syncing them to the cluster.
+The SSE automatically looks for the secrets and begins syncing them to the cluster.

 ### View configuration options